TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-hyperv-deployment-issues.md

 ## **Recommended Steps**

-For general queries, please refer to the documentation [here](https://docs.microsoft.com/azure/migrate/common-questions-appliance).
+For general queries, refer to the documentation [here](https://docs.microsoft.com/azure/migrate/common-questions-appliance).

 ### Issues with setting up an appliance